bmuessig/phxkey/README.md

 # Usage
 `Usage: ./phxkey <Input-file> [Output-file | -]`

 Hint: Use `-` instead of a filename to refer to stdout.
 If no output file name is given, `./crypto.key` is used.
+In Windows, you can just drag & drop the `WADM.exe` file onto `phxkey.exe` to extract the key to `crypto.key`.